 Discover intriguing, extraordinary and wonderful things in Sydney’s museums, among the most popular attractions in the harbour city.
 You’ll find everything from dinosaurs and ancient artefacts to colonial and indigenous history, tall ships and warships, and even one of Don Bradman's cricket bats.

 The Australian Museum, established in 1827, is the nation's oldest museum and contains one of the biggest collections.
 Near Hyde Park and city centre shops, the museum is home to 10 complete dinosaur skeletons, interactive displays for youngsters, and hosts regular blockbuster exhibitions.

 Nearby is the Hyde Park Barracks Museum, one of Australia's 11 World Heritage-listed convict sites.
 Near Circular Quay is the Museum of Sydney, which is built on the site of the first Government House.
 You'll see remains of Governor Arthur Phillip's official residence in the forecourt and foyer.

-Top destinations for sports fans are the Sydney Cricket Ground Museum and the Heroes and Legends Rugby League Museum, both in Moore Park.
-The SCG Museum is part of the SCG Experience Tour that includes the Members Pavilion and a walk on the legendary oval.
+Top sports museums are theSydney Cricket Ground Museum and the Rugby League Museum, both in Moore Park, a quick bus ride from near Museum Station in Hyde Park.
+The SCG Museum is part of the SCG Experience Tour and includes the Members Pavilion and a walk on the legendary oval.